onflow/cadence/docs/language.md

 #### Nested Resources

-Fields in composite data types behave diffently when they have a resource type.
+Fields in composite data types behave differently when they have a resource type.

 If a resource type has fields that have a resource type it **must** declare a destructor, which **must** invalidate all resource fields, i.e. move or destroy them.